Symplectic higher Auslander correspondence for type A: The derived equivalence FSf perfA

-where the right-hand side denotes the total complex of the double complex, and the morphisms are computed in the directed subcategory of the Fukaya category of $\pi_{p_*+q_*}^{-1}(0)$.
-If $j=j'$, the right-hand side of (\ref{eq:doublecpx}) is given by
+where the right-hand side denotes the total complex of the double complex, and the morphisms are computed in the directed subcategory of $\Fuk(\varpi_{-id}^{-1}(0))$ with respect to \eqref{eq:opplexicographicFU}.
+If $j=j'$, the right-hand side of \eqref{eq:doublecpx} is given by

-with morphisms computed in the Fukaya category of the distinguished basis of vanishing cycles in $\what_{n,d-1}^{-1}(-i(d-1)\eta)$.
+with morphisms computed in the Fukaya category of the distinguished basis of vanishing cycles in $\what_{n,d-1}^{-1}(-i(d-1))$.
 Natural representatives of a basis of the cohomology group of this complex are given by

-for $j$ even and $j\neq 1$ odd respectively, where $x_{i,i'}$ runs over a basis of $\Hom(C_i,C_{i'})$.
-If $j=1$ and $j'=2$, the right-hand side of (\ref{eq:doublecpx}) is given by
+for $j=1$, $j$ even, and $j\neq 1$ odd respectively, where $x_{I,I'}$ runs over a basis of $\hom(C_I,C_{I'})$.
+If $j=1$ and $j'=2$, the right-hand side of \eqref{eq:doublecpx} is given by